 MAINTENANCE TIP – Stick vacuums are light-weight and slender.
 They do not have the larger vacuum channels as found in full-size uprights.
 Also, the filters are smaller.
 This means they are more prone to clogging which diminishes suction performance.
 These handy floor care vacuums need to be cleaned more often to maintain maximum performance.
 Be sure and read the Owner’s Manual before using.

 NOTE: The Stick Vacuums listed BELOW have Good filtration but probably not adequate if you are an allergy sufferer.

-DuoClean Technology is their latest engineering triumph that has changed the way hardwood floors should be cleaned.
+The distinguishing feature of SharkNinga’s latest engineering triumph is the DuoClean Technology.
+This clever concept has changed the way hardwood floors should be cleaned.

-DuoClean Technology utilizes two spinning rollers.
+Shark’s DuoClean Technology utilizes two spinning rollers.
 The front roller is composed of soft thick bristles that grab the large chunks and hold them until they are sucked up into the vacuum nozzle.
-At the same time the soft bristles remove the fine stubborn clingy dust.
+At the same time the soft bristles remove any fine stubborn clingy dust.

 The rear roller is like a standard brushroll.
 It has the longer stiffer bristles that dig out the small dirt and debris stuck in cracks or in carpet pile.

 The cleaning performance on hardwood floors and on carpet is very impressive!
-It is equally adept at cleaning area rugs and all floor surfaces.
-And for above-floor cleaning it quickly converts to a versatile Hand-Held Vacuum.
+It is equally adept at cleaning area rugs, low pile to plush carpet, and all floor surfaces.

 Watch this Cool Shark Vacuum Demonstration VIDEO!